Thanx · Rate Limits

 requests_per_second

-Reward issuance batch size (Partner API) account
+Reward issuance batch size (Partner API) per-request

 identifiers_per_request